 New users, who started a trial and then converted to regular subscribers.
 Users who converted without a trial period are not counted.

-New users, who converted to regular subscribers whether with a trial or not.
+New users, who converted to regular subscribers (trial conversions are not included).

 New users, who started a paid intro offer and then converted to regular subscribers.